The Lower School Library hosts a Scholastic Book Fair each year in November. Specifics will be posted as they become available.

 Battle of the Books is a reading competition that takes place between various independent schools in the area.
 All McDonogh Middle School students are encouraged to participate.
 Students read as many of the books as they can, but must read at least three books on the list to compete.
 In the spring students compete to form the final battle teams that represent each grade level.
 For more information please visit the Middle School Library page.

-The annual Middle School Book Fair will be held the week of December 7th through December 11th.
+The annual Middle School Book Fair will be held the week of February 24-28, 2014.
 Each grade level will have an opportunity to visit the book fair during school hours.
 Book Fair hours are 8:45 to 2:30.

 The US Book Club welcomes both students and teachers.
-More details as after the Activities Fair.
+More details will follow after the Activities Fair in September.